 Chills (feeling cold, shivering, or shaking).
 Fever (temperature greater than 38.5°C or 101°F).
 More pain than usual or any new pain.
 A yellowing colour of the skin or white part of your eyes (this is called jaundice).
 Redness, swelling, or leakage around the incision.
 The incision is opening up.
 Trouble peeing, have blood in your urine, or your urine is dark color.
 New or unexplained symptoms like a rash, itchy dry, or discoloured skin.
-Signs of low or high blood sugar (like a fast heart beat, sweating, shaking, dizziness, irritability, increased thirst and dry mouth, peeing often, having blurred vision).
+Signs of low or high blood sugar (like a fast heartbeat, sweating, shaking, dizziness, or irritability, peeing often, dry mouth, increased thirst, blurred vision).
 Sudden shortness of breath or chest pain.
-Feeling like throwing up (nausea) or vomiting, trouble having a bowel movement, blood in your bowel movements, and/or have abdominal (belly area) swelling.
+Feeling like throwing up (nausea) or vomiting, trouble having a bowel movement, blood in your bowel movements, and/or abdominal (belly area) swelling.